yPhil-gh/Emulsion/README.md

 - Mouse Wheel: Scroll / browse machines / games

 #### Contextual help
-Control hints appear in the footer based on current screen
+Control hints appear in the footer based on current screen.

 ### Cover art download backends API Keys
 Some cover art download backends (SteamGridDB and GiantBomb) require authentication ; The key is free and easy to obtain:
 #### SteamGridDB
-- Create or log into your [Steam](https://store.steampowered.com/) account
+- Create or log into your [Steam](https://store.steampowered.com/) account ;
 - Get your [API](https://www.steamgriddb.com/api/v2) key by login in to https://www.steamgriddb.com and open the preferences menu.

 #### GiantBomb
-- get your key at https://www.giantbomb.com/api/.
+- get your key at https://www.giantbomb.com/api/

-Paste the key into the corresponding field in the **Emulsion settings** form ; click **Save**.
+Paste the key into the corresponding field in the **Emulsion settings** form ; click <kbd>Save</kbd>.
 The other backends require no authentication, but you'll find **way more** images using all the backends, including SteamGridDB and GiantBomb.

+If you can - after you donated to Emulsion -  support those backends.
+They do a great job of keeping our common culture ali...
+Well, existing.

 #### Complete list of backends
 - [SteamGridDB](https://www.steamgriddb.com/)